Lazy Load Images with IntersectionObserver for Faster Page Loads

 Key Takeaways

-• Don’t lazy-load LCP.
+• Do not lazy-load LCP.
 Lazy everything else with IO + blur-up.

-• Decode before reveal; remove blur smoothly; include noscript fallback.
+• Decode images before reveal; remove blur smoothly.

-• Automate derivatives at build time and enforce byte budgets.
+• Automate format generation at build time to control budgets.

 Spot an error or a better angle?
 Tell me and I’ll update the piece.
 I’ll credit you by name—or keep it anonymous if you prefer.
 Accuracy > ego.